My personal journey in the world of hair loss...

 He said in his stern voice lad you'll end up looking like me, in fact, you do look like me (Bald) already so get in there!.. that I did.

-Come and see me have a chat on how I went on and how I've helped changed over 3000+ guys lives for the better here in the UK, over in Europe and USA.
+Come and see me have a chat on how I went on and how I've helped changed over 4000+ guy's lives for the better here in the UK, over in Europe, and the USA.
 I'm just so grateful for getting the treatment myself, but also and just if not more grateful to be able to help other guys out there.